observing/red/README.md

 <a name="installation" />
 ## Installation

-As RED is build upon the Redis NoSQL database you will need to have this installed on your system, either acquite it from their git repository:
+As RED is built upon the Redis NoSQL database you will need to have this installed on your system, either acquite it from their git repository:

 ```